 But we aren’t just talking about Ferrari’s.
 What about Lambo, Aston and the rest?
 Well the most expensive Lambo is the Lamborghini Veneno Roadster, at a mind blowing $4 million its clear to say that renting this for a day is going to put you back a few thousand even for just a 24 hour period.
 Generally speaking Aston’s are slightly cheaper as they are built for a market that can actually afford them.
 Starting at £70,000 you can pick up an Aston if you have a bit of cash flow and earn over £100,000 a year, which 2% of the population in the UK do now.
 The most expensive for the record is the Aston DB6, which makes sense, I mean just look at the thing, it’s the original supercar.

 An easy way to calculate how much it will cost is to take 0.5% of the price tag for the car and that will give you a good starting point on how much it is likely to cost you to get into it.
 The prices for these cars are crazy but when you think about the price tag to fully own one, they actually seem quite reasonable.
+I’ve done posts in the past for this site on why I believe simply renting a car is the future rather than purchasing one outright.
+The main issues are tax, cost of the initial capital and the ease at which we can get around without a car now.
+Whether this be flying, train or simply taking an Uber.

 Hope you enjoyed this post, its a bit more off topic that usual but something I like talking about.
 Have a good one!